Larry and Penny Thompson Memorial Park

 A Natural Oasis in Urban Miami

-Named after Larry Thompson, a popular Miami Herald columnist, and his wife Penny, a leader in women's aviation, the park stands as a testament to their advocacy for creating more green spaces in Miami-Dade County.
+The park honors the legacy of Larry Thompson, a popular Miami Herald columnist, and his wife Penny, who broke barriers in women's aviation.
+Both were passionate advocates for creating more green spaces in Miami-Dade County.

 Lush Landscape